Dildarnagar: Medieval period

 Seorai, located near Dildarnagar of Ghazipur, witnessed a tragic historical event during the reign of Mughal Emperor Shah Alam I. On 16th Muharram (Tuesday, 1710-11 CE), Kunwar Dheer Singh (Muhammad Bahrmand Khan), the faujdar of Chainpur and the son of zamindar Muhammad Deendar Khan of Dildarnagar, was martyred while defending the region against a rebellious former faujdar of Chausa.
 The attack was orchestrated due to animosity from Moatsim Khan, the faujdar of Ghazipur.

 The rebels looted villages like Seorai, Bareji, Gorasara, and Maniya, destroying property and desecrating Seorai's old mosque.
 Bahrmand Khan and his companions, including Sheikh Dayanatullah, Muhammad Hamza, and Muhammad Sultan, sacrificed their lives to protect the region.

 The event deeply grieved Muhammad Dindar Khan, who documented the incident in a Persian "Mahzarnama" addressed to the emperor.
 Today, the Deendar Shamsi Museum and Library preserves this document, along with the legacy of Bahrmand Khan's bravery, as reflected in the five graves at Seorai's Kuttul Khan Mosque.

 British period

-Dildarnagar's original name was Deendarnagar, derived from its founder, Raja Deendar Khan.
-Regional pronunciations led in 1838 to a British officer writing the name as Dildarnagar.
+Dildarnagar's original name was Akhandha, but in medieval period named changed to Deendarnagar, later regional pronunciations led in 1838 to a British officer writing the name as Dildarnagar.
 Dildarnagar was made a town in 1879, after Dildarnagar Junction Railway Station was built by the British Government in 1862.
 Fatehpur Bazaar was originally a market of Usia village but in the 1890s it was added to Dildarnagar.
+Yadav's has a very stronghold in Fatehpur Bazaar.
+Till 2007, Dildarnagar was used to be Vidhansabha Constituency but later is shifted to Zamania.